-The following criteria describe guiding principles of a Rising Star, reflecting work that takes place at Yale University
+The following criteria describes guiding principles of a Workplace Champion, reflecting work that takes place at Yale University.

 2. Community Leader Award

-The following criteria describe guiding principles of a Community Leader, reflecting work that takes place within the Yale University and New Haven community.
+The following criteria describe guiding principles of a Community Leader, reflecting work that takes place within the Yale University community.

 - Encourages unity and community strength

-- Improves quality/understanding of the university and New Haven partnership through organizing events, drives, walks, etc.
+- Enhances the university and greater New Haven partnership through organizing and/or participating in events, drives, walks, or other meaningful community outreach.

 The following criteria describe guiding principles of a Diversity & Inclusion Champion, reflecting work that takes place at Yale University.

-- Values and respects the well-being of people in achieving workplace goals, with a focus on matters involving work-life balance, diversity and inclusion, and accessibility
+- Values and prioritizes the well-being of people in achieving workplace goals, with a focus on matters involving work-life balance, diversity and inclusion, and accessibility

 - Advocates for business models that create positive change and an inclusive workplace, including antiracist policies

 - Embraces and promotes an understanding of cultural diversity and other individual differences in the workforce

-The following criteria describe guiding principles of an Advocate for Early Career Professionarls, reflecting work that takes place at Yale University.
+The following criteria describe guiding principles of an Advocate for Belonging, reflecting work that takes place at Yale University.